vnaruvan/elastic-face-recognition/README.md

 ## Background

-This project was built and deployed on AWS (Spring 2025) as a cloud computing assignment.
+This project was originally built and deployed on AWS.
 The AWS resources were torn down after project completion.
 The infrastructure was torn down after completion to avoid ongoing AWS costs.

 **To run locally:** [LocalStack](https://localstack.cloud/) emulates AWS services, allowing full architecture validation without an AWS account.